Sue's Weight Loss Story

 (I didn't know about lipo suction and airbrushing then - I actually thought they DID that on a reasonable program with exercise!)

-What I learned: Endorphins are the best high! :) And exercise makes you feel healthy and cuts your heart risks greatly!
-But the information we are fed about losing weight or the weight "falling off" like TV tells us, is a crock for some of us... maybe for MANY of us.
-Shoot, even the models are AIRBRUSHED!
+What I learned: The information we are fed about losing weight or the weight "falling off" like TV tells us, is a crock for some of us... maybe for MANY of us.
+Even the models are AIRBRUSHED!

 Well, it's not a diet - it's a LIFESTYLE! :)

-When I hit the weight of 238, I expected to level out and stop gaining because after all, that's where I started right?
-WRONG!
-I relaxed my eating a bit but never really got off the low fat diet and continued to work out daily... and I found out my body just continued to gain weight.
-In January 2007, I found myself at 267 and began to have some issues with fitting into places, my bicycle pants no longer fit me and my butt didn't fit well even on my wide recumbent bicycle seats.
-I also had issues of skin eruptions in the fat folds.
+In January 2007, I found myself at 267 lbs and began to have some issues with fitting into places, my bicycle pants no longer fit me and my butt didn't fit well even on my wide recumbent bicycle seats.

 I also learned that taking a lot of vitamin supplements especially the sub lingual B12's may be a really good idea to boost healthy food choices.

 Another study by the CDC!, found that people in the BMI "overweight" range, BMI 26-29 live longer than those in any other range and people who are underweight (BMI below 20) have the shortest lifespans.
-I now have a BMI of 26.
-So in the normal range! :)
+My BMI is around 31.

 The following books have up to date information on Obesity research

-Bacon, Linda: HEALTH AT EVERY SIZE, CA, 2008 ** best book on the subject - best researched... you need to get it.
+Bacon, Linda: HEALTH AT EVERY SIZE, CA, 2008 ** well researched and informative.
 See http://www.lindabacon.org/

 Kolata, Gina: RE-THINKING THIN, (NY, 2007)